Dates: October 4 – 10, 2014

 Soma Bay is said to be beautiful but very isolated with nothing to do in the evenings and also lacks big areas of shallow water.
 Most online research and friends’ reviews pointed at El Gouna as the best option.
 On top of that my friend Lidia is working at a kite center in El Gouna so having a familiar face and local guide at hand made the decision even easier.

 Having it narrowed down to El Gouna it made the search for package deals a lot simpler.
 We settled on a Friday to Friday deal with Monarch with flight, airport transfer and hotel for about £550 per person.
 That included 20 kg per person but I also added £50 for my 30 kg kite bag.
 With a split kiteboard and some clever packing you’d save yourself that money.

-Since we were already in October I knew the wind was going to be on the lighter side but also knew it could fluctuate quite a bit so I packed my 7, 11 and 15m.
-I actually happened to use all sizes but I would’ve been fine with 11 and 15 (I only used my 7m the 2 first days when my 11m had a bladder problem).
+Since we were already in October I knew the wind was going to be on the lighter side but could fluctuate quite a bit, so I packed my 7, 11 and 15m.
+I actually happened to use all sizes but I would’ve been fine with 11 and 15 (I only used my 7m the two first days when my 11m had a bladder problem).

 On arrival in Egypt you have to buy a tourist visa for about £20 and then queue in a chaotic immigration area, but once you’ve found your travel agency the ride to El Gouna is only about 30 min long from Hurghada airport.
 We checked in to hotel Ali Pasha in the evening and took a taxi to Red Sea Zone, the kite center where Lidia works the following morning.